-The results of the exam are submitted to the Division of Graduate Studies.
+The results of the exam are submitted to the Graduate School.
 Regardless of outcome, the committee will provide feedback to the student concerning his or her performance and any recommended remedial work.
 A letter specifying the conditions of the conditional pass must be signed by the committee chair and deposited in the student's file.
 Students do have the option to retry the clinical competency examination under the close supervision of his or her committee chair.

-C. ACADEMIC REGULATIONS
+E. ACADEMIC REGULATIONS